 Shopping basket (Einkaufskorb).
 This is a literal "basket," often made of wicker with a cloth lining to be used for shopping trips, along with your own cloth bags.
 The store sells plastic and cloth bags if you do not have any.
 Other baskets, for storing and serving bread, beer bottles, fruit, etc., are also common.

-Cloth napkins and napkin rings which are often used for several meals and then washed.
+Cloth napkins and napkin rings are often used for several meals and then washed.
 It is popular to have your own napkin ring with your initial to distinguish it from the rest of the family's.

-Breakfast boards (Früstücksbrett) are small cutting boards instead of plates for breakfast or snack.
+Breakfast boards (Früstücksbrett) are small cutting boards instead of plates for breakfast or snacks.
 They are very practical because they do not break, are easy to clean, have no lip and are the right shape for a piece of bread.

 Potato masher and/or ricer for creating mashed potatoes and puréed potatoes, respectively.
 Yes, the answer to your question is, there is a difference between the two, the first has lumps on purpose.

 Pots and pans for various daily cooking.
 We suggest a minimum:

 - Small pot for cooking potatoes in their jackets and boiling eggs.